 - Adding a Lightweight Theme to the Mix

 - Why Cloudways is One of the Fastest WordPress Hosting?

 - Other Things to Consider for the Fastest WordPress Hosting

 Disclaimer: To achieve our fastest results, we have conducted these tests in a controlled environment!

 Many researchers have demonstrated that you have only 7 seconds to grab a visitor’s attention.
 Once this window is lost, the visitor might not visit your website again.
-It all comes down to optimizing the page load time of the website so that the visitors can stay and see what your site is all about.
+It all comes down to choosing a faster WordPress hosting to optimize the page load time of a website so that the visitors can stay and see what your site is all about.

 Not only this, but Google considers page load speed (common threshold is under 2 seconds) as an important SERP ranking signal.